Significant-Gravitas/AutoGPT/README.md

 Clone the repo with:

-    `git clone git@github.com:Significant-Gravitas/Auto-GPT-Benchmarks.git`
+    git clone git@github.com:Significant-Gravitas/Auto-GPT-Benchmarks.git
-    `cd Auto-GPT-Benchmarks`
+    cd Auto-GPT-Benchmarks

 Create a venv with

-    `python3.9 -m venv venv`
+    python3.9 -m venv venv

-Activate it with
+On MaxOS/Linux Activate it with

-    `source venv/bin/activate`
+    source venv/bin/activate

+On Windows:

+    venv/scripts/activate

 Install the requirements with:

-    `pip install -r requirements.txt`
+    pip install -r requirements.txt

 If you haven't already clone the AutoGPT repo somewhere else on your machine.
 DO NOT CLONE IT INTO A SUBDIR OF THIS REPO.

-    `cd somewhere/else`
+    cd somewhere/else
-    `git clone git@github.com:Significant-Gravitas/Auto-GPT.git`
+    git clone git@github.com:Significant-Gravitas/Auto-GPT.git
+    cd Auto-GPT
+    git checkout stable # Or the branch you want to benchmark

 You will need to update the .env file in the Auto-GPT repo to have your OpenAI api key.
-The file in question is at:
+The file in question is at.
+This should becopied from the .env.template as described in the Auto-GPT README.md

-    `Auto-GPT/.env`
+    Auto-GPT/.env

 Finally, we assume you have a docker container built from the Dockerfile in the Auto-GPT repo.

 Build this with:

-    `cd Auto-GPT`
+    cd Auto-GPT
-    `docker build -t autogpt .`
+    docker build -t autogpt .

-If you want to run with redis as your memory system, you can stand up a redis image in the AutoGPT repo with

-    `docker compose up`

-Then you will need to adjust some variables in your .env file to use the redis memory backend.
-See the AutoGPT docs on how to do that.

 Run your first eval with:

-    `cd Auto-GPT-Benchmarks`
+    cd Auto-GPT-Benchmarks
-    `python3 auto_gpt_benchmarking test-match --auto-gpt-path /your/path/to/Auto-GPT`
+    python3 auto_gpt_benchmarking test-match --auto-gpt-path /your/path/to/Auto-GPT

 You should only need to use the --auto-gpt-path flag the first time you run it.
 Afterwards, that will be saved in

-    `auto_gpt_benchmarking/completion_fns/auto_gpt_completion_fn.yaml`.
+    auto_gpt_benchmarking/completion_fns/auto_gpt_completion_fn.yaml.

 To see a full list of available flags you can use run `python3 -m auto_gpt_benchmarking --help` Some of these are inherited from the openAI evals framework and do not work quite as intended as they are not applicable